isgasho/migrate-2/README.md

 # convert-workflows tool

 Converts GitHub Actions `main.workflow` files into the new `.yml` syntax.
+Pre-built binaries are available for Linux, OSX and Windows, and it can be built for any environment that Go supports.

 ## Conversion notes